 We often get to hear about extra virgin coconut oil.
 What is this extra virgin coconut oil?
 How is the extra virgin coconut oil different from virgin coconut oil?

-According to the Asian and Pacific Coconut Community, which has provided APCC Standards for Virgin Coconut Oil, "virgin coconut oil is obtained from the fresh and mature kernel of coconut by mechanical or natural means with or without the application of heat, which does not lead to alteration of the oil".
-When one refers to coconut oil as extra virgin coconut oil, the word 'extra' is indeed extra.
+According to the Asian and Pacific Coconut Community, which has provided APCC Standards for Virgin Coconut Oil, “virgin coconut oil is obtained from the fresh and mature kernel of coconuts by mechanical or natural means with or without the application of heat, which does not lead to an alteration of the oil”.
+When one refers to coconut oil as extra virgin coconut oil, the word ‘extra’ is indeed extra.
 The APCC does not mention anything about extra virgin coconut oil.
-Hence for practical purposes, extra virgin coconut oil, in my opinion, should be considered as virgin coconut oil.
+Hence, for practical purposes, extra virgin coconut oil, in my opinion, should be considered as virgin coconut oil.